straydogstudio/film_roll/README.md

 ##Description

-**FilmRoll** is a lightweight jQuery carousel (8.4 kb) that focuses on one item at a time, centering it in the view, regardless of the relative sizes of the carousel items.
+**FilmRoll** is a lightweight jQuery carousel (12 kb minified) that focuses on one item at a time, centering it in the view, regardless of the relative sizes of the carousel items.

 [**SEE DEMO**](http://straydogstudio.github.io/film_roll)